Diagnosing & Managing Low Vision

 Bonnyville

-Find us on the corner of Main & 52nd Street, across from Westline Autowash.
+On the corner of Main & 52nd St, across from Westline Autowash.

 As you may already be aware, Alberta Health Services has recently cut back coverage on optometry services.
 These changes were unexpected.
 We are extremely disappointed with their decision and how they handled bringing about this change.